Japanese JLPT Grammar Point

 Key Takeaways

-• 〜あります is used to express the existence of things (inanimate).
+• あります (arimasu) is used to indicate the existence or possession of inanimate objects.

 Quick Recap Quiz